Department of English

 B.A.
 Edgewood College, Madison, Wisconsin, English

-Digital media poetics, twentieth and twenty-first century American literature, critical security studies, digital game design, transnational American Studies, diaspora, transmedial narratology, graphic narratives
+Digital media poetics, twentieth and twenty-first century American literature, transnational Jewish literature/media, critical security studies, game studies, diaspora and migration, graphic narratives

 “Digital Jews.”
 MLA Approaches to Teaching Jewish-American Literature.
 Edited by Roberta Rosenberg and Rachel Rubenstein.
-New York: Modern Language Association, forthcoming 2017.
+New York: Modern Language Association Press, 2020.

 “Adventures in Augmented Reality: Place-based Game Design in University Courses.”
 Teacher Pioneers: Visions from the Edge of the Map, edited by Caro Williams, Pittsburgh: Carnegie Mellon University Press, 2016.